laurent-laporte-pro/flash-converter/README.md

 ## Description of the project

-This is a demonstration project for converting Video to MP3 using Python FastAPI and FFmpeg.
+This is a demonstration project for converting Video to MP3 using Python FastAPI, FFmpeg, and Celery with a RabbitMQ message broker.

-This project is composed of the following parts:
+This project is composed of the following subprojects:

 - **flash-converter-ws**: FastAPI web service that converts video to MP3.
 - **flash-converter-tasks**: Celery worker that processes the video conversion tasks.
-- **flash-converter-demo**: a demo of some advanced features of Video/Audio procession using AI models.
+- **flash-converter-demo**: a demo of some advanced features of Video/Audio processing using AI models.

-A part is a standalone project that can be run independently.
+Each subproject is a standalone project that can be run independently.

 ## Development